Joe E. Brown: Hollywood's Nicest Guy

 Joe became one of two civilians awarded the Bronze Star for his bravery and contributions to World War II.

-What an honor.
-At fifty-years-old when the US entered WWII, Joe may have been too old to enlist, but he more than contributed his share to the war effort.
+At fifty-years-old when the US entered WWII, Joe was too old to enlist.
+But he more than contributed his share to the war effort.

 Joe E. Brown